How do I deploy my Flask/ Django project?

 1. Connecting a Cloud Provider

-Zeet helps you deploy your projects to the cloud in just a few clicks, full with production-grade infrastructure, CI/ CD, and the ability to scale your projects.
+Zeet helps you deploy your projects to your cloud account in just a few clicks, with production-grade infrastructure, CI/ CD, and scaling.
 To use Zeet, you first need to connect a cloud account.
-Head over to https://zeet.co/console/clouds/view and add a cloud provider to get started.

-Serverless Blueprints are a great low-cost option.
+Serverless Functions are a great low-cost option if you're deploying on AWS or GCP.
 Both AWS and GCP have a generous free-tier, where you get up to 1 Million requests free every month, and is relatively inexpensive afterwards.
+Serverless Functions do not have access to the local filesystem, and have a 15 minute request timeout.

 3. Configure your Deployment

-With your Blueprint selected, you can now start to configure your actual deployment.
-Check out our official docs for a step-by-step guide on deploying your Flask app using Zeet: https://docs.zeet.co/examples/python/flask/
+With your Project Type selected, you can now start to configure your actual deployment.

 Ensure that you expose the right Port for your application under Networking settings.
 Flask projects usually run on Port 5000, and Django projects on Port 8080 or 8000